 What Happens if You Build a Shed Without a Permit in Connecticut?

-Proceeding to build a shed that exceeds the regular requirements of not needing a permit will result in certain penalties, such as:
+Proceeding to build a shed that exceeds the stated requirements of not needing a permit will result in penalties, such as:

 Removal and demolition of the shed